MADROCHA/filmShowCase_Mad/README.md

 ## Description

-filmShowCase is a web page with a catalogue movies, it gets information with a fake API using JSON.
+This project its a website view which displays a catalogue of movies, it gets information with a fake API using JSON.

 ## Tools for Development